jdittrich/userNeedResearchBook/text/allURBook.md

 group.

-While we want to make use of (all) the data we have, it is most important to create sound and helpful principles based on the data instead of putting just about everything under a label.
-If you can make a principle to be stated more clearly so that it does not encompass some data anymore – go for clarity of principle even if it means that the principle does not all the data currently subsumed in the group.
-Take out the data that does not fit the improved titel and see if it might fit better to another group.
+While we want to make use of (all) the data we have, it is most important to create sound and helpful principles based on the data – instead of putting just about everything under a label.

+If you can make a principle to be stated more clearly so that it does not encompass some data anymore – go for clarity of principle, even if it means that the principle does not encompass all the data currently subsumed in the group.

+Take out the data that does not fit the improved title and see if it might fit better to another group.
 If not, place it in a »not yet grouped« or »misc«-Group.
-Revise that group when you made changes to your system and see if you can use the data form that »misc« group to enhance other groups with that data.
+Revise that group when you made changes to your system and see if you can use the data from that »misc« group to enhance other groups with that data.

 <div class="example">